mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 *The Corruption causes the target to suffer additional Ether damage when attacked for a period of time.*<br>
 *Inflicting the Corruption effect can interrupt Energy enemies.*<br><br>
 *In CBT2, Corruption lasts for 6s.
 Corrupted enemy takes 116% Ether DMG based on Applier's ATK (**but Attacker's AM**) when attacked.
 A single application of Corruption can deal additional Ether damage up to 1 time per 0.334s.*<br>
-**In CBT3, it deals 62.5% DMG up to 1 time per 0.5s.**
+**In CBT3, it deals 62.5% DMG up to 1 time per 0.5s.
+Corruption lasts for 10s.**
 <!-- In last test, it takes 62.5% DMG and damage CD is 0.5s. -->
 *In CBT2, Ether attacks counter Ethereal enemies, it actually triggers Chaos: Chaos has an additional effect: Corrupted Ethereal enemies will attack both friend and foe.*<br>
-**In CBT3, Ether attacks counter Energy enemies, it eventually triggers Chaos: It takes 93.8% DMG when attacked up to 1 time per 0.5s.**
+**In CBT3, Ether attacks counter Energy enemies, it eventually triggers Chaos: It takes 93.8% DMG when attacked up to 1 time per 0.5s.
+The Chaos lats for 10s.**
 <!-- In last test, Ether counters Energy enemies instead of Ethereal enemies.
 For Energy enemies, it actually triggers Chaos:<br>
 Energy enemy is unable to move while Chaos.
 Enemy under Chaos takes 93.8% DMG when attacked.
 Damage CD is 0.5s.
 Note: Chaos is not Dysfunction. -->